Gilgamech/website/www/Gillogisms.md

 1. People will pay great amounts of money to be lied to, and told that their ideas are correct. - 2019
 1. Phonetic poetic- 2023
 1. Piano Effect - where the movie 'The Piano' would not have occurred if the woman were a flutist or clarinetist instead.
 Beware becoming emotionally attached to cumbersome objects.
 (At one point, she had got this upright piano into a small canoe and was paddling across a lake with it.)
+1. Pitted olives against each other. - 2023
 1. Planetary gearset is a 3-way adapter for gears. - 2019
 1. Plants grow better when you talk to them because you're blasting them with warm and humid carbon dioxide, a macronutrient mix. - 2021
 1. Plastic dinosaurs are made from the remains of real dinosaurs. - YDAW et al, 2021 or earlier.